|Joseph Edwards Dickson and Tennie Dickson|

 The children of Henry Dickson (1812 - 1906) and Elizabeth Edwards (1815 - 1905) were:

 Immediately next door to Henry and Elizabeth, was a Thomas Js.
 Dickson, aged 28, a farmer who 'can read and wright'.
 By 1911 this same man has aged and gives his age as 55.
+He was probably another son of Henry Dickson and Elizabeth Edwards.

 Elizabeth Dickson, née Edwards, died at Drummond aged 90 on 29th April 1905; the informant was her son David.